-Date and Time: Tuesday, October 25, 2022 at 9:00 a.m. local (Pacific) time Place: Live interactive webcast on the Internet at www.virtualshareholdermeeting.com/syna2022.
-You will not be able to attend the 2022 annual meeting of stockholders (the "Annual Meeting") in person.
-Items of Business: 1.
-Elect as directors the three nominees named in the attached Proxy Statement, each to serve for a three-year term expiring in 2025.
-2. Approve, on an advisory basis, the compensation of our named executive officers.
-3. Ratify the appointment of KPMG LLP as our independent auditor for the year ending June 24, 2023.
-4. Approve our amended and restated 2019 Equity and Incentive Compensation Plan.
-Record Date: The Board of Directors has fixed the close of business on August 31, 2022 as the record date for determining the stockholders entitled to receive notice of and to vote at the Annual Meeting, or any adjournment(s) or postponement(s) thereof.
-Proxy Voting: Your vote is very important to us.
+Date and Time: Tuesday, October 24, 2023, at 9:00 a.m. local (Pacific) time

+Place: Live interactive webcast on the Internet at www.virtualshareholdermeeting.com/syna2023.
+You will not be able to attend the 2023 annual meeting of stockholders (the "Annual Meeting") in person.

+Items of Business:

+- 1. Elect the two nominees named in the attached Proxy Statement to the Board of Directors, each to serve for a three-year term expiring in 2026. - 2.
+Approve, on an advisory basis, the compensation of our named executive officers. - Vote, on an advisory basis, on the frequency of future advisory votes on the compensation of our named executive officers. - 4.
+Ratify the appointment of KPMG LLP as our independent auditor for the year ending June 29, 2024. - 5.
+Approve our amended and restated 2019 Equity and Incentive Compensation Plan. - 6.
+Approve the amendment and restatement of our certificate of incorporation to provide for the declassification of our Board of Directors over a three-year period, beginning with our 2024 annual meeting of stockholders, and make certain other changes.

+Record Date:

+The Board of Directors has fixed the close of business on August 30, 2023, as the record date for determining the stockholders entitled to receive notice of and to vote at the Annual Meeting, or any adjournment(s) or postponement(s) thereof.

+Proxy Voting:

+Your vote is very important to us.
 Whether or not you plan to participate in the Annual Meeting, we urge you to submit your proxy or voting instructions as soon as possible to ensure your shares are represented at the Annual Meeting.
 If you participate in and vote at the Annual Meeting, your proxy or voting instructions will not be used.